Yuliahyt/Yuliahyt.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently an undergraduate in [School of Data Science](http://www.sds.fudan.edu.cn) at Fudan University.
+I am currently an undergraduate in School of Electric Power at South China University of Technology.
-My research interests are mainly on Artificial Intelligence, Statistics and Algorithm.
+My research interests are mainly on Load Forecast, Integrated Power System and Machine Learning.